Market-Rate Returns on Affordable Housing

 Mission alignment unlocks capital unavailable to market-rate operators

-Subordinated debt is patient capital from mission-aligned sources that sits behind senior debt but ahead of equity in the capital stack, typically comprising 25-30% of total capitalization.
+Subordinated debt is patient capital from mission-aligned sources that sits behind senior debt but ahead of equity, typically comprising 25-30% of total capitalization.
 It carries interest rates of 2-4% (versus 6-8% for senior debt), often with deferred or forgivable payment structures tied to affordability covenants.

 Sources